Teacher Guide

 - There are two activities in this lesson.
 Activity 1.1 requires 55 minutes.

-- Activity 1.2 includes viewing of several videos and could take several days.
-The Activity 2 oral history web-based activity could be completed for homework or will require an additional day.
+- Activity 1.2 includes viewing several videos and could take several days.

-- The Summative Assessment web-based research project requires 55 minutes and homework.
+- Extension: web-based research report requires 55 minutes and homework

 Objectives and Learning Goals